Two Years After Quitting My Job, I Found Myself Building in Canada

 In the end, the most important thing is still to trust yourself.

-This sentence sounds like a self-help cliché, but it is actually very concrete.
+This sentence sounds like a self-help cliché, but it is very concrete.
 You have to trust your own judgment, trust your own pain points, and believe that you can actually build something.
-If Joe Speaking had not started from my own pain point, it would have been hard for me to persist this long.
+If Joe Speaking had not started from my own pain point, I could never have persisted this long.

 Many things do not become clear before you start.
 They become clear as you move.
 Action brings feedback, and feedback reshapes judgment.

-Expressing yourself works the same way.
-When I was in mainland China, I always felt a bit uncomfortable putting myself out there, and I did not really want to be seen by too many people all at once.
-But after coming here, I gradually realized that my experiences and expression are resources.
+Self-expression works the same way.
+In mainland China, I always felt a little uncomfortable putting myself out there, and I did not really want to be seen by too many people at once.
+After coming here, I gradually realized that my experiences and my voice are resources.
 I should learn to use them.

 Your experiences, judgment, work, and expression are all entry points for others to understand you.
-If you never show yourself, how will others know what makes you different?
+If you never show yourself, how would anyone know what makes you different?

-If something truly bothers you, or if something has affected you, you should say it.
-Complaining alone is useless, and passively waiting is useless too.
-Here especially, you have to speak up if you want something to move.
-You need to give feedback, express yourself, and push things forward.
+If something truly bothers you, or something has affected you, say it.
+Complaining alone gets you nothing, and passive waiting gets you nothing.
+Here especially, you have to speak up if you want anything to move.
+You have to give feedback, express yourself, and push things forward.

-That is also why I still have confidence in myself, and why I can move forward without feeling so frantic.
+That is also why I still have confidence in myself, and why I can keep moving without feeling frantic.

 Blog post image

 As an individual, I think my greatest advantage is sincerity.
 Next is insight into real needs.
-Finally, there is long-termism and persistence, or Don’t Die.
+Last comes long-termism and persistence, or Don’t Die.

-Once I understood this, many short-term things started to matter less from a longer-term perspective, including work and money themselves.
+Once I understood this, many short-term things started to matter less against a longer horizon, work and money included.

-I have always moved forward with the belief that life is a long, continuous accumulation.
-From that perspective, many of my past behaviors that seemed strange can actually be explained.
+I have always moved forward on the belief that life is one long, continuous accumulation.
+Seen that way, many of my past behaviors that looked strange actually make sense.
 More importantly, this way of living is sustainable.

 It is still better to be a person with your own character.
-The faster AI becomes, the more you need to be yourself.
-The things that truly belong to you will only become more important.
+The faster AI gets, the more you need to be yourself.
+The things that truly belong to you will only grow more important.

-There is a line in The Design of Everyday Things that roughly says designers communicate with users through products.
-I understand that more now.
-Users can feel how much care went into a product.
+There is a line in The Design of Everyday Things that says, roughly, designers communicate with users through their products.
+I understand that better now.
+Users can feel how much care went into a thing.

 12. Nature and Everyday Life

-After writing so much about work, immigration, AI, and products, I still want to end with everyday life.
+After all this about work, immigration, AI, and products, I still want to end with everyday life.

-Because for me, these two years were not only about doing many things.
+Because for me, these two years were not just about doing many things.
 They were also about learning how to live again.

-Before, life revolved mostly around work.
-After coming here, I started noticing the air, the weather, cooking, walks, friends, and a pot of hotpot again.
+Before, life revolved almost entirely around work.
+After coming here, I started noticing the air, the weather, cooking, walks, friends, and a good pot of hotpot again.

-I really love the air, the blue sky, and the white clouds here.
+I really love the air here, the blue sky, the white clouds.

 Blog post image

-Even in the city, beautiful scenery is right outside the door.
+Even inside the city, beautiful scenery is right outside the door.

 Blog post image

-Walk a few blocks and you can see squirrels, geese, and other small animals.
-These things sound ordinary, but they really do change a person’s daily state.
+Walk a few blocks and you will see squirrels, geese, and other small animals.
+It sounds ordinary, but it genuinely changes your daily state of mind.

 Blog post image

-Summer days are long, and it gets dark very late.
+Summer days are long here, and it gets dark very late.
 Winter is the opposite.
-Sometimes it already starts getting dark after 3 p.m.
-But after a friend took me winter hiking last year, I realized winter is not only cold and darkness.
-Snowfields, forests, and frozen lakes have their own kind of joy.
+Sometimes the light starts fading after 3 p.m.
+But after a friend took me winter hiking last year, I discovered that winter is not just cold and darkness.
+Snowfields, forests, and frozen lakes carry their own kind of joy.

 Blog post image